Are you wondering what to expect in your Paris hotel?

 14. How Much Should I Tip in a Paris Hotel?

 Opinions and practices vary.
-Tipping is generally not necessary or expected in Paris hotels - but it is appreciated.
+Tipping is generally not necessary or expected in Paris hotels, which take pride in the service they provide and consider it part of earning a good reputation.

 Tipping for room service isn't usually necessary or expected if the hotel prepared the food being delivered to you.
-If the person delivering it to you ran down the street to your favorite restaurant to pick it up, then by all means give a tip of 5-10 Euros unless the hotel adds a service or delivery charge.
+However, if the person delivering it to you ran down the street to your favorite restaurant to pick it up and bring it to you before it gets cold (I've literally seen this happen), then by all means give a tip of 5-10 Euros unless the hotel adds a service or delivery charge (which many do).

 15. How Far in Advance Should I Make Hotel Reservations?

-With around 30 million visitors to Paris each year, competition for reservations can be fierce during the busiest months (typically April through October), and the most popular hotels book up far in advance.
-Remember, many Parisian hotels are tiny - less than 30 guestrooms.
+With around 30 million leisure and business visitors to Paris each year, competition for hotel reservations can be fierce during the busiest months (typically April through October).
+The most popular hotels book up far in advance.
+Remember, many Parisian hotels are tiny, with fewer than 30 guestrooms.

 16. Last Minute Deals